Dimitrios Pelkas: Fenerbahçe

-Hull City (loan)
+Loan to Hull City

 On 1 September 2022, Pelkas joined Hull City on a season-long loan spell.
 He made his debut on 4 September 2022, coming off the bench as a 77th-minute substitute for Ozan Tufan in the 2–0 home loss to Sheffield United.
 On 5 October 2022, Pelkas started the home match against Wigan Athletic, scoring Hull's first goal in a 2–1 win.

+İstanbul Başakşehir F.K.

+On 21 July 2023, Pelkas joined İstanbul Başakşehir F.K. for one year, with an option to extend for another year as a free transfer.

+PAOK

+On 24 January 2025, Dimitris Pelkas has made his way back to his cherished PAOK signing a two-and-a-haf year's contract, and is set for his second debut with the club.
+Pelkas returns to his beloved team after four years, having played for Fenerbahçe, Hull, and Basaksehir, from which he was released to wear the PAOK jersey again.